United Passions: Box office

-Critical reception
+Critical response

-On Rotten Tomatoes, the film has an approval rating of 0%, with an average rating of 1.01/10, based on 16 reviews.
+On Rotten Tomatoes, the film has an approval rating of 0%, with an average rating of 1.8/10, based on 18 reviews.
 On Metacritic, the film has a score of 1 out of 100, based on 9 critics, indicating "overwhelming dislike".
-It is regarded as one of the worst films ever made.
+It is regarded as one of the worst films ever made, and it was also given the site’s Moldy Tomato award for the worst-reviewed film of 2015.
 The film has been criticized for the poor quality of the drama, the unsuitability of the topic of administrative matters for a movie and the perceived biases of the film, with The Guardian describing it as "cinematic excrement" and "self-hagiography", and others calling it a "cringeworthy, self-aggrandizing affair", and "astonishingly crass".

 Several reviewers commented on the irony of the portrayal of Blatter in the film as an anti-corruption campaigner.
 Sara Stewart of the New York Post described it as "hilariously ill-timed", while Paul Field of the Daily Mirror said that this created "unintentional comedy gold".

 Writing in the London Evening Standard, Des Kelly described United Passions as "the worst movie ever made" and "the most extraordinary vanity exercise; a vile, self-aggrandizing, sugar-coated pile of manure where Blatter and Co. manage to make North Korea's Kim Jong-un look self-effacing".

-Daniel M. Gold of The New York Times claimed United Passions is "one of the most unwatchable films in recent memory, a dishonest bit of corporate-suite sanitizing that's no good even for laughs".
-In a later interview, Gold claimed it would make the top three of his list of all-time bad films.
+Daniel M. Gold of The New York Times said that United Passions is "one of the most unwatchable films in recent memory, a dishonest bit of corporate-suite sanitizing that's no good even for laughs".
+In a later interview, Gold said it would make the top three of his list of all-time bad films.